Blade

 Damascus steel is made by pattern-welding two different metals, forging them together through repeated heating and folding.
 This process creates unique layers and patterns in the metal.
 Once the blade is shaped, it is etched with acid to enhance the contrast between the layers, revealing the blade's beautiful and distinctive pattern.

-Folded steel is made by layering and folding two different types of steel - in this case, a mix of T10 tool steel and 9260 spring steel.
+Folded steel is made by layering and folding two different types of steel - in this case, a mix of T8 Carbon steel and 1045/1060 carbon steel.
 The folding process creates a beautiful pattern on the blade from the contrast between the two steels.
 This method is inspired by traditional Japanese swordmaking techniques.